-Figma also has desktop applications available for both MacOS and Windows.
+Figma also has desktop applications available for both macOS and Windows.
 Learn more about the requirements of using Figma's Desktop Apps.

-Supported browsers and operating systems
+Browsers and operating systems

 Figma uses WebGL (Web Graphics Library) to handle rendering.
 This has very low graphical requirements which means it runs well on most browsers.

-- Chrome 49+
+- Chrome 84 or later

-- Firefox 57+
+- Firefox 79 or later

 The minimum operating system (OS) requirements are: